 Bjork's framework distinguishes between storage strength and retrieval strength in memory.
 Storage strength represents how deeply information embeds in long-term memory, building through study and remaining stable over time.
 Retrieval strength indicates how easily that knowledge can be accessed at a given moment, fluctuating based on recent exposure or contextual cues.

 Traditional learning methods boost retrieval strength, creating an illusion of mastery without improving storage strength.
 Desirable difficulties work by deliberately reducing retrieval strength, which paradoxically strengthens storage strength through effortful reconstruction.
-This mechanism explains why spaced practice and retrieval practice produce superior long-term outcomes despite feeling more challenging initially.
+This mechanism explains why and produce superior long-term outcomes despite feeling more challenging initially.

 The cognitive advantage emerges because difficulty drives deeper information processing.
 When material feels easy, encoding remains superficial.
 However, when learners must actively recall answers instead of passively reviewing them, they recruit additional mental resources, create multiple retrieval routes, and integrate new knowledge more thoroughly within existing networks.